-(b) Non-resident investors

-Income tax will only be imposed on non-resident investors with regard to income classified as domestic source income.

-(c) Pension fund investors

-Profit distributions are not subject to tax, as long as pension fund investors constitute public corporations as defined in the Corporation Tax Act (Act No. 34 of 1965; "Corporation Tax Act").
+- (b) Non-resident investors - Income tax will only be imposed on non-resident investors with regard to income classified as domestic source income. - (c) Pension fund investors and other common types of investors Profit distributions are not subject to tax, as long as the pension fund investor constitutes a public corporation or a public interest corporation as defined in the Corporation Tax Act.
+The majority of financial institutions and stock companies do not fall within the category of these corporations and are taxed according to (a) or (b) above depending on their residence.